-Application of Rates
+C. Application of Rates

 - 1. A Solid Waste Collector/Driver (CSC 5035) shall be compensated at the top step of Solid Waste/Collector Driver plus 5.9 percent when assigned as a Transfer Driver. - 2.
 A Solid Waste Collector/Driver (CSC 5035) when assigned by management to a lead position shall receive an additional eight (8%) percent over base pay for performing additional duties and responsibilities as outlined by management. - 3.
-A Biosolids Distribution Operator (CSC 5019) pulling or loading an equipment trailer, shall be compensated an additional five (5%) percent over their base wage rate for all time spent pulling or loading the equipment trailer. - 4.
-The Biosolids Distribution Operator classification (CSC 50I9) will be eligible for an additional 5.9% application of rate for all hours worked when assigned as a Transfer Driver. - 5.
-Employees assigned to train and evaluate Solid Waste Collector/Drivers (CSC 5035) shall receive an additional five percent (5%) per hour for all hours so assigned. - 6.
-On a daily basis any TAGRO employee required to operate a front loader for a period of fifteen (15) minutes or more will receive an upgrade to Sewer Heavy Equipment Operator (SHEO) pay consistent with other City of Tacoma contracts with Teamsters Local 117, General Unit.

-7. Employee(s) assigned to work the pad will receive the upgrade for the entire shift.
+The Biosolids Distribution Operator classification (CSC 50I9) will be eligible for an additional 5.9% application of rate for all hours worked when assigned as a North End Treatment Plant (also known as WWTP 3) Transfer Driver. - 4.
+Employees assigned to train and evaluate Solid Waste Collector/Drivers (CSC 5035) shall receive an additional eight percent (8%) per hour for all hours so assigned. - 5.
+On a daily basis any Biosolids Distribution Operator required to operate a front loader for a period of fifteen (15) minutes or more will receive an upgrade to Sewer Heavy Equipment Operator (SHEO) pay. - 6.
+Employee(s) assigned to work the pad will receive the upgrade for the entire shift.
 Employee(s) assigned to work the late pad shift will receive the upgrade in pay for the two (2) hour minimum or actual hours worked, whichever is greater.